 H: Celestial, who else?
-And where was the bunk, the deck, the pilot's chair, anyplace and anything Julia II offered.
+And "where" was the bunk, the deck, the pilot's chair, anyplace and anything on board.
 Make you think twice about what a fishing rod can catch.

 C: Men have the shortest memories.
 They always want pictures.